Tomahawk, Wisconsin: Frenchtown

-A neighborhood in the southern part of the city is known as Frenchtown or French Town.
-Why it has the name remains somewhat unknown.
+A neighborhood in the southern part of the city is known as "Frenchtown" or "French Town".
+The origins of its name remain unclear.
 However, among Tomahawk's original settlers were many French speakers, from Canada as well as elsewhere in the United States, including Germain Bourchard, as well as early property owners such as Albert King and Gilbert Vallier.

 Geography

 Tomahawk is located at 45°28′28″N 89°43′53″W (45.474463, -89.731454).

 According to the United States Census Bureau, the city has a total area of 9.34 sqmi, of which 7.76 sqmi is land and 1.58 sqmi is water.

-Tomahawk lies at an elbow shaped bend in the Wisconsin River.
+Tomahawk lies at an elbow-shaped bend in the Wisconsin River.
 There the water is dammed, forming Lake Mohawksin.
 Mohawksin is a concatenation of the last syllable of the three rivers that flow into it – the Somo, the Tomahawk and the Wisconsin.

 Climate

 The Köppen Climate Classification subtype for this climate is "Dfb" (Warm Summer Continental Climate).